Do you feel SAD? Steps to beat the winter blues

 You could have the winter blues if you feel these signs.

 2. Go to a doctor – Ask your family doctor for advice.
-Your doctor will check your blood count or Vitamin D levels.
-They may give you medicine and tell you what foods you should eat to feel better.
+Your doctor will check your blood.
+They may give you medicine.
+They will tell you what food to eat to feel better.

-5. Stay active – Exercise at least 30 minutes every day.
-Walk outside, jog, dance or do aerobic exercises at the gym.
-Read How to stay active in winter to know more activities.
+4. Stay active – Exercise at least 30 minutes every day.
+Walk outside, jog, dance or do aerobic exercises.
+Read How to stay active in winter to know more things you can do.

-6. Eat healthy – Don’t eat too much starchy or sweet food.
-Have a balanced diet of proteins, fruits and vegetables and whole grains.
+5. Eat healthy – Don’t eat too much starchy or sweet food.
+Have a balanced diet.
+Eat proteins, fruits and vegetables, and whole grains.
 Eat three meals every day.
-Schedule them at the same time every day.
-Do you best not to have a snack in between meals.
+Have them at the same time every day.
+Do your best not to have a snack in between meals.

-7. Talk to someone – Talk to your partner or friend.
-Talking will relieve you of some the burden you feel.
-Get support from them so you can make a change or ask for treatment.
+6. Talk to someone – Talk to your partner or friend.
+Talking will make you feel better.
+Get support so you can make a change or ask for help.

 Is it more than just the blues?